tschelabaumann/sfJwtPhpUnitPlugin/README.md

   out-of-date ([1.0.3](https://github.com/JWT-OSS/sfJwtPhpUnitPlugin/blob/1.0.3/README.md) even though it says 1.0.7 on the plugin page).

-Unfortunately, the developer who maintains this porject no longer has access to the symfony-project.org account that owns the plugin page, as he no longer works at JWT, so the version on symfony-project.org will likely remain obsolete for the foreseeable future.
+Unfortunately, the developer who maintains this project no longer has access to the symfony-project.org account that owns the plugin page, as he no longer works at JWT, so the version on symfony-project.org will likely remain obsolete for the foreseeable future.